 - Ventricular assist devices

 - Digestive system models

 Animal Biotech is proud of the role it’s played in research like this.
-For close to three decades, we’ve offered support to the biomedical field by providing researchers with pig organs, glands and tissues and high quality porcine models.
+For close to three decades, we’ve offered support to the biomedical field by providing researchers with pig organs, glands and tissues.
 Contact us today to find out how we can help with your next project.